 There are many methods for determining design volume.
 The method used in this analysis is from the California Storm Water Best Management Practices Hand Book (5) because it is simple to use and specific to California.
 The method determines the basin volume needed to capture 80 percent of the annual runoff.
 This study includes an additional 20 percent to allow for sediment accumulation.
 The preliminary volume of the detention basin is determined by using the information presented in Table 1.
-The table assumes that 90 percent of the rainfall on impervious areas will runoff and be captured and 15 percent of the rainfall on pervious areas will runoff and be captured.
-In addition the method assumes that 0.15 centimeters (0.06 inches) of rainfall does not contribute to runoff because it accumulates in depression storage and is retained.
+The table assumes that 90 percent of the rainfall on impervious areas will runoff and be captured and 15 percent of the rainfall on pervious areas will runoff and be captured and 15 percent of the rainfall does not contribute to runoff because it accumulates in depression storage and is retained.